math1um/objects-invariants-properties/README.md

 We've written the below instructions so that **anybody** can use OIP-GT.
 This is a math project.
 We hope to recruit mathematicians, no matter how programming-phobic they are!

-If you have trouble getting started, please contact us (see "Maintained by" at the end).
-If you find a specific problem that means OIP-GT doesn't work on your system, please submit an Issue (see "Reporting bugs" below).
+If you have trouble getting started, please contact us (see [Maintained by](#maintained-by-) at the end).
+If you find a specific problem that means OIP-GT doesn't work on your system, please submit an Issue (see [Reporting bugs](#maintained-by-) below).

 ### Required knowledge 💭❓